 When you are locked out of your home, office, or vehicle, the skill of lock picking begins to look very appealing even though it is often connected with would-be crooks to break in and steal.
 When it is your own property you need to access, lock picking is sometimes the only way to get back inside.
 There are some do-it-yourself tricks to try, but when you want to gain access to your own space and need to get inside quickly without leaving damage to your locks, it’s time to contact a local professional who will arrive quickly to get the job done right the first time with the proper tools, training, and technology to pick the lock on the locked door and also can offer to duplicate your key on the spot.

 It is helpful to understand the history of lock picking.
-The locksmith profession dates back to the 1770s when an inventory by the name of Joseph Bramah came up with the technology and skill to do so.
+The locksmith profession dates back to the 1770s when an inventor by the name of Joseph Bramah came up with the technology and skill to do so.
 It began with a lock he created known as the Bramah safety lock the consisted of complex layers between the key and the deadbolt.
 In 1777, he issued a challenge to anyone who could come up with a device that could pick the lock.
 The challenge included a cash reward.
 Around the same time, a man named Jeremiah Chubb met the challenge of the British government who asked for a lock that would alert you if there was an attempting break-in.
 Chubb and Bramah were the names of perfect security locks until 1851.